Teaching & Outreach

 University of Toronto

-I currently teach PHY205: The Physics of Everyday Life and am the course and practical coordinator for PHY293: Waves and Modern Physics.
-I have also been an instructor and coordinator for PHY131/PHY132: Introduction to Physics, U of T's largest 1st year physics course.
+I'm an Assistant Professor Teaching Stream and TA Coordinator at U of T. I enjoy teaching The Physics of Everyday Life and am the course and practical coordinator for 2nd year physics for engineers.
+I have also been an instructor and coordinator for Introduction to Physics I & II, U of T's largest 1st year physics course.
 Highlights (for me) include launching an arrow and playing with a flaming Ruben's tube in Convocation Hall.

 Outreach